NERC-CEH/RainfallQC/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Intense-QC could always use more documentation, whether as part of the
+Rainfall-QC could always use more documentation, whether as part of the
-official Intense-QC docs, in docstrings, or even on the web in blog posts,
+official Rainfall-QC docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/thomasjkeel/IntenseQC/issues.
+The best way to send feedback is to file an issue at https://github.com/thomasjkeel/RainfallQC/issues.

 If you are proposing a feature: